skybet/skybet.github.io/_posts/2016-05-19-qcon-london.md

 ## Staying In Sync

 [Martin Kleppmann](https://martin.kleppmann.com/) made the case for one solution in his talk [Staying in Sync: From Transactions to Streams](http://www.infoq.com/presentations/event-streams-kafka).
-The problem essentially is that most of us no longer live in a world where we have a single monolithic application talking to a single monolithic database - at Sky Betting and Gaming we certainly don’t.
+The problem essentially is that most of us no longer live in a world where we have a single monolithic application talking to a single monolithic database - at Sky Betting & Gaming we certainly don’t.
 Most companies have a multitude of derived data stores like caches, search indexes, recommendation engines - all those myriad data stores which support individual services.

 ![Insanity](/images/insanity.png)